angelorobsonmelo/daily-pulse-kmp/README.md

 ## Architectural diagram

-The UI/Framework layers reside in the native apps, while everything from the View Model up to Data layer is in the common KMP module.
+The UI/Framework layers reside in the native apps, while everything from the View Model up to the Data layer is in the common KMP module.

 ![clean arch](https://github.com/user-attachments/assets/abc006e3-414f-4fa8-b9f2-a9cb69f42e91)